Kidswatter/Kidsybot/Installation-guide-for-Raspberry-Pi-with-Raspbian-or-PC-with-Debian.md

 * A Raspberry Pi 2 or 3 B with Raspbian or a device running Debian
 * At least 3 hours of time (on Pi, potentially far less on Debian depending on your machine)
 * Patience
 * Basic Knowledge on how to use the shell
+Please not that this guide needs different lines sometimes depending if you're on Raspbian or Debian.
+The parts where this is the case are specifically marked.
+Make sure you only run the commands for the environment you're running on.

 # Installing sudo and git
 Since some debian distros don't come with sudo pre-installed we're gonna install it.